Things to Do in Tangier – A Local Guide’s Perspective

 Local tip: Come in the late afternoon and walk toward sunset.
 The light on the Kasbah is beautiful.

-To understand Tangier, you need to see both the old streets and the new avenues.
-That’s where the city’s character comes from.
+What I tell my guests is this: to understand Tangier, you need to see both the old streets and the new avenues.
+That is where the city’s character comes from.

 Local Food in Tangier – Eating Between Two Seas

 Tangier has a long café culture.
 People sit for coffee or mint tea to talk, read, or simply watch the street.
 Places around Petit Socco, the Kasbah edges, and along the Corniche are perfect for this.
-Sitting in a café is not a break from sightseeing it is part of the experience.
+Sitting in a café is not a break from sightseeing.
+It is part of the experience.

-Don’t rush your tea.
+What I tell my guests is simple: do not rush your tea.
 In Tangier, time matters less than the moment.

 - Eat where locals are eating